kaden-wallin/milestone-project-3-Resume-Rater/README.md

         Since the backend is being deployed on pythonanywhere I couldn't really use the repo, so I uploaded the backend file and that is why towards the end there aren't very many commits to the backend.
 I did, however, add all of the changes made in the pythonanywhere files so you can see what the code looks like in this repo.

 ## Issues
-    Currently the main issue is that Resumes can't load in the deployed version of Rotten Resumes, this is due to some conflict that WSGI has with the way I send files but I haven't been able to get to it as most of my time after deploying was trying to figure out the SSL errors.
-(I am not very experienced with WSGI servers.)
+    Currently the main issue is that Resumes can't load in the deployed version of Rotten Resumes, this is due to the way I send files and how it's not secure but I haven't been able to crack it, I continue to revert my code anytime what I do doesn't fix the issue because I am very worried I FUBAR (or should I say foobar) it before it is graded.

     I should also explain here why I didn't use CSS files for my styling.
 I could not for the life of me get them to import correctly, this coupled with the fact that I had far more important things on my plate trying to deal with the errors is why it is all inline.
 Once I had time that I could have tried to fix it there was a whole system in place and I thought it was kind of impressive what I was able to do with inline.
 Also when I presented I thought that my mobile view was really good but it only was on Edge so I ended up changing it to actually look good.
 This is why sizes are in different metrics.